micmejia/bible-dump/AMPC/John/John 11.md

-If we let Him alone to go on like this, everyone will believe in Him _and_ adhere to Him, and the Romans will come and suppress _and_ destroy _and_ take away our [holy] place and our nation [[^b]our temple and city and our civil organization].
+If we let Him alone to go on like this, everyone will believe in Him _and_ adhere to Him, and the Romans will come and suppress _and_ destroy _and_ take away our [holy] place and our nation [our temple and city and our civil organization].